JavaScript API reference

 Number

 Chat widget width in px, default is 380.
 The minimum value is 280.
-You can also change the width using setChatWidth method.
+You can also change the width using the setChatWidth method.

 Example: